 Our perspective is certainly more ‘traditional.’
 We see the issue as ‘imbalance’.

-Our view is that ‘quick fixes’ do not address the depth of the issue–our tendency to ignore ourselves, and to bend ourselves into knots—in order to fit some pre-conceived notion of how adults should behave.
+Our view is that ‘quick fixes’ do not address the depth of the issue–our tendency to ignore ourselves, and to bend ourselves into knots—in order to fit some preconceived notion of how adults should behave.
 We get caught in a loop of excess, and then look for ways to counter the damage.

 In order to grasp balance, let’s talk Qi [energy]

-• Yin is feminine, passive, dark and deep.
+- Yin is feminine, passive, dark and deep.

-• Yang is masculine, active, light and shallow.
+- Yang is masculine, active, light and shallow.

 Qi is like a coin.
 It can’t help but have two sides.
 A coin is ‘balanced.’
 Each side is exactly the same ‘size’ as its opposite, and each represents one ‘dynamic’ of the whole.
 It is impossible to think of [or have!] a one-sided or imbalanced coin.
 Qi is always seeking balance.

-The difference between us and a coin is that we have the choice of what we emphasise, and because of this, are often un-balanced.
+The difference between us and a coin is that we have the choice of what we emphasize, and because of this, are often un-balanced.
 In the 21st century, the norm is Yang-ness.
 The emphasis is on thinking, doing, power, aggression.
 Yin-ness—intuiting, reflecting, and depth is often perceived of as weakness.

 Initial explorations of Qi came from the Taoists